MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 26 & 27 :

+I forgot last week to update my journal.
+We took 3 crash courses: R, Python and Machine Learning.
+I enjoyed myself alot especially when we were assigned to build a model for the titanic dataset.
+The instructor was really good, although he was external (not employed at ITI).
+Last week, we finished the last day in the wpf course.
+We also took a course in Unit Testing and Signal R. They were also really interesting.
+I was really eager to learn Unit Testing.
+Besides all of that, I'm working on our MVC course final project.
+It's a mini facebook.
+I started by building the models (code first from scratch) and I was really happy because I've learned a lot, for example, mapping manay-to-many relationships, especially self join relationships.
+I hope ,together with my team, to make a good output.
+That's it for now.

 # Week 25 : Staying at home